Harry Lucey

 Harry Lucey (November 13, 1913 – August 28, 1984) was an American comic artist best known for his work in MLJ and Archie Comics.
 He was the primary artist on Archie, the company's flagship title, from the late 1950s through the mid-1970s.

+Career

 Lucey, who graduated from the Pratt Institute in 1935, worked on both adventure and humor titles for MLJ, including acting as the regular artist on The Hangman, before being drafted into the United States Army.
 After being discharged, he spent several years working in advertising.
 In 1949, he rejoined MLJ, which by that time had changed its name to Archie Comics.
 Though he continued to draw action and romance comics for the company, including the hard-boiled mystery Sam Hill, Private Eye, his primary work was on their popular teen humor titles.
-During the '60s and early '70s, Lucey drew most of the stories in the Archie title, as well as drawing stories for many of the other titles.
+During the 1960s and the early 1970s, Lucey drew most of the stories in the Archie title, as well as drawing stories for many of the other titles.
 He also drew most of the company's in-house ads, and contributed many covers to titles like Pep Comics.